RECOBI –Renovation of complex geometry buildings with additive manufacturing–

 Synopsis

-A demonstrator will be used for this purpose: the Flieger Flab Museum in Dübendorf (ZH), a thin shell (« dome like ») building built in 1978.
-This shed type building was designed with four double hyperboloid modules by Swiss engineer Heinz Isler.
-In Switzerland, at least eight buildings have been constructed using these modules, mainly tennis courts.
+A demonstrator will be used for this purpose: the Flieger Flab Museum in Dübendorf (ZH), a thin shell (« dome like ») building built in 1987.
+This shed type building was designed with four para- and hyperboloid modules by Swiss engineer Heinz Isler.
+In Switzerland, at least eight buildings have been constructed using these modules, mainly sports halls.

 At first a Lidar based digital twin of the roof should be executed.
 Based on this a simulation of the roof covering should be produced.
 The roof covering is a multilayer which main part is an additive manufactured mineral tile.
 The tile protect an insulation layer and support the vegetation layer.
 In the steepest part of the roof, the geometry of this second mineral shell will act as protection against landslides.